Monday, Tuesday, Wednesday: 8:30 am - 5:00 pm

 Friday: 8:30 am - 12:30 pm

-Notice is hereby given to the taxpayers of the City of Derby that Personal Property Taxes, and the first half of Real Estate Taxes on the October 1, 2016 Grand List are due and payable July 1, 2017.
-You have until August 1, 2017 to pay these taxes without penalty.
-ALL TAXES become delinquent August 2, 2017 and will be subject to interest from July 1, 2017 at the rate of one and one half percent per month. *** Motor Vehicle Tax Bills are NOT due at this time until the state budget gets approved.
-This website will be updated at that time.
+Notice is hereby given to the taxpayers of the City of Derby that Personal Property Taxes, the first half of Real Estate Taxes, and the first half of Motor Vehicle Taxes on the October 1, 2017 Grand List are due and payable July 1, 2018.
+You have until August 1, 2018 to pay these taxes without penalty.
+ALL TAXES become delinquent August 2, 2018 and will be subject to interest from July 1, 2017 at the rate of one and one half percent per month.
 There will still be a 30 day grace period to pay.
 Failure to receive a bill does not invalidate the tax or any interest accrued.
 The Derby Tax office is located at 1 ELIZABETH STREET and will be open: Monday through Wednesday 8:30 am - 5:00 pm, Thursday 8:30 am - 6 pm, and Friday 8:30 am - 12:30 pm.

 A Tax Collector does not have the authority to waive the interest due on a delinquent tax.
 The office of the Tax Collector must adhere strictly to procedures set out in the Connecticut General Statutes.
 Municipalities have no power of taxation other than those specifically given by the Statutes.
 New Britain vs. Mariners Savings Bank, 67 Conn., 528, 532 and State Ex-rel Feign vs. Raacke, 32 Conn.
 Sup.
 237,240.)